MicrosoftEdge/WebView2Feedback/specs/RasterizationScale.md

 The RasterizationScale property controls the DPI scaling for all UI in WebView.

-In order to maintain compatibility with apps developed before this API existed, WebView2 continues to detect monitor scale changes be default and will update the RasterizationScale property.
+In order to maintain compatibility with apps developed before this API existed, WebView2 continues to detect monitor scale changes by default and will update the RasterizationScale property.
 When the RasterizationScale property is updated, the `RasterizationScaleChanged` event is raised.
 The app can tell WebView2 to stop updating the RasterizationScale property by changing `ShouldDetectMonitorDpiScaleChanges` from the default value of true, to false.